-Deformities in new-borns, cancer, reproductive health problems and mental illnesses occur due to this.
+These materials bioaccumulate.
+Which means they enter your body and stay in your fat cells.
 The brain requires fats to function.
-If the fats are contaminated by plastic injected toxins, it might result in a range of brain malfunctions.
+If these fats are contaminated by plastic injected toxins, it might result in a range of brain malfunctions.

-Food in Plastic
+Food in Plastic or Plastic in Food?

 How to reduce plastic pollution?